iot-hub/iot-codes/README.md

 # iot-codes
-Collection of codes from multiple IOT projects
+Collection of codes from multiple IOT projects. <br>
+More information about these codes are available in the [IOT-HUB](https://iot-hub.blogspot.com/p/welcome-page.html)